-Steeda has been making America’s Fords go faster since 1988.
-Now, the Florida-based company is bringing its modified Mustangs to the UK.
+Steeda has made America’s Fords go faster since 1988.
+Now, the Florida-based company has brought its modified Mustangs to the UK.
 Meet the Steeda Q500 Enforcer.

 Its name may evoke Blade Runner or Robocop, but there’s nothing particularly futuristic about the Q500.
 This tuned Mustang is defiantly old-school, with a 5.0-litre V8 upfront, more torque than traction and an exhaust rumble to rouse the dead.

 That all sounds very, very cool, particularly if – like me – you were raised on a diet of Bruce Springsteen records.
 “Well, the night’s busting open, these two lanes will take us anywhere,” sang The Boss on Thunder Road.
 But does his American dream still work in suburban Surrey?

 In dark Magnetic Grey on 20-inch rims, the Steeda reeks of subtle menace.
 Broad of shoulder and square of jaw, it looks every inch the modern muscle car.

 Cosmetic changes are limited to a front splitter, illuminated sill kickplates, a duck tail spoiler and ‘STEEDA’ lettering across the tailgate.
 The Velgen alloys are another US import, filling-out the Mustang’s ample haunches and wearing Ferrari-specific Michelin Pilot Sport rubber.

 The car rides on adjustable suspension with beefed-up anti-roll bars and a front strut brace.
 Its set-up was developed at Steeda’s test-track in Valdosta, Georgia, so the firm promises good handling despite that semi-slammed stance.